-Database tools for a prosodic analysis of the Swedish dialects contain segmental as well as prosodic data.
-At present, work is in progress to develop and refine its prosodic component.
+As noted, the SWEDIA 2000 database will be a searchable database from which sound files and accompanying information, in the form of label files, may be extracted.
+The database will contain segmental as well as prosodic data.
+As noted, work is presently in progress to elaborate and refine its prosodic component.
 This section describes the current state of this aspect of the database.